How much can I borrow?

 What documents can I use as proof of my foreign income?

-Australian banks and lenders assess the income of Australian expats in Hong Kong just as any other Australian resident.
+Australian banks and lenders assess your income in Hong Kong just as any other Australian resident.

 If you’re borrowing less than 80% LVR, some lenders may accept a letter from your employer as proof of your foreign income and/or bank statements to confirm the salary credits from your employer.